walshbr/introduction-to-text-analysis/data-cleaning/problems-with-data.md

 Such metadata standards exist, and a lot of work goes into maintaining them \(check out [Dublin Core](dublincore.org/specifications) if you are interested in learning more\).
 These standards ensure that anyone producing a new dataset creates work that could easily translate and communicate with other systems.
 They ensure that your local library's data could eventually be drawn into the [Digial Public Library of America](https://dp.la) and made available on a large scale.
 The process might seem easy with this basic author name example, but imagine trying to coordinate such metadata standards for all people working on all types of cultural objects, all over the world.
 The work never ends.

 You can fall down a deep pit looking at all the different metadata standards and their uses.
 For now, we just want you to be familiar with the concepts.

+## Further Resources

+* Chris Woolford has a more detailed explanation of how OCR works at [explainthatstuff.com](http://www.explainthatstuff.com/how-ocr-works.html).